 Usually when making porchetta at home, I use skin-on pork belly on the outside of the pork loin and roast it in the oven.
 The result is a wonderfully crispy, crunchy skin that a traditional Italian porchetta is known for, but I couldn’t find a big enough pork belly at any of the local farms so I had to improvise using a pork lion roast with a beautiful fat cap on top.

-The history of porchetta originated in Central Italy and consists of a whole pig being deboned, filled on the inside with a stuffing made of it’s own chopped up offal (organ meats), fresh herbs, and spices, then rolled up and cooked it in an underground pit.
+The history of porchetta originated in Central Italy, where a whole pig is deboned, filled on the inside with a stuffing made of it’s own chopped up offal (organ meats), fresh herbs, and spices.
+It’s then rolled up and cooked it in an underground pit.

 Today’s interpretation of porchetta uses a boneless pork loin with the attached skin-on pork belly and stuffing the inside with lots of fresh herbs, lemon rind, dried fennel seeds, and other seasonings.
 Also, instead of digging a large hole in the backyard, the pork is just roasted in the oven.
 Not as much fun as they had in ancient Italian times, but it’s just as good.

-This smoked porchetta pork loin is a pretty healthy alternative to the original, since it doesn’t have all the fat associated with a pork belly rolled around it.
+This smoked porchetta recipe is a pretty healthy alternative to the original, since it’s made with a leaner pork loin and doesn’t have all that fat associated with a pork belly rolled around it.
 It’s made with fresh, all-natural ingredients and there’s no flour or sugar added so it’s definitely classified as clean eating.

-- 1 3 pound boneless, center cut pork loin
+- 3 pounds center cut pork loin, boneless

 - 1 teaspoon red pepper flakes

 - finely grated zest from 1 fresh lemon